seanbaxter/DirectXShaderCompiler/lib/Target/README.txt

  return X*X*X*X*X*X*X*X;
 }

-into llvm.powi calls, allowing the code generator to produce balanced multiplication trees.
+into llvm37.powi calls, allowing the code generator to produce balanced multiplication trees.

 First, the intrinsic needs to be extended to support integers, and second the